-The best Android games offer you countless hours of entertainment and fun.
-No matter what you're into — strategy games, first-person shooters, puzzlers and more — there's probably a game on Google's Play Store that you'll enjoy.
+The best Android games offer countless hours of entertainment, no matter what you like to play.
+Strategy games, first-person shooters, puzzlers and more, there's probably a game on the Play Store that you'll enjoy.

 The trouble is sorting through the many Play Store titles to find the most appealing games.
 And while many of the best Android games are free, you'll find a few titles that require a payment for you to download them.
 You may find yourself wondering whether a particular paid game is worth it.

 Not to worry: we've gathered the best of the best in one place, spanning several different categories.
 Whether you want to dump hours into an RPG, play something with friends, or put your strategy skills to the test, we've got you covered with the best Android games that we've spotted.

 There's more to your phone than just its gaming potential, though, so when you're done here, why don't you check out the best Android apps?
 They help make the best Android phones even better than they already are.

 So without further ado, here are the best Android games you can play, organized by category.

 Social multiplayer games are one you can play with friends or family, some locally and others online.
 They're a fun time for gatherings or just hanging out with your buds on a Discord chat.

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

 Its insane popularity may be easing up, but Among Us remains a fun game that has the potential to ruin friendships.
 It's a game about deception.
 Anywhere from five to 10 players gather and perform tasks in space.
 There's an impostor among you, though — sometimes a few of them).

 The regular crewmates must survive the impostor, who tries to kill everyone.
 A good impostor turns the team against each other, throwing blame off themselves.
 It's usually a fun time.